 It’s a big dilemma for a lot of us who ride horses, but:

-We all know that simply telling ourselves not to be anxious just doesn’t work.
+We all know that visualization, coping skills, or simply telling ourselves not to be anxious, just don’t provide long term solutions.
 We try to calm our nervousness down because we know our horses can feel it, but it seems impossible to talk ourselves out of it.
-And the reason that it is impossible to talk ourselves out of it, is because it’s true.
-It is impossible to use our higher brains to convince ourselves that there is no danger.
-Our bodies remember the falls and the near crashes.
+The reason it is impossible to talk ourselves out of it, is because it’s true and our bodies don't - they can't - lie.
+It's impossible to use our intellect to convince our nervous systems there is no danger.
+Our bodies remember the falls and near crashes, and the memories are stored in our bodies.

-The place where the anxiety and fear is stored is in our bodies and the deepest most primitive parts of our brain.
+The place where the anxiety and fear is stored is in our bodies and the deepest most primitive parts of our brain, the limbic system, offers us a constant reminder.
 These places CANNOT be accessed through the power of our higher thoughts which are based in our cortex.
-The patterns must be worked on and accessed through our bodies and through our more primitive brain structures that work on reactions (fight, flight, freeze) and not on thoughts.
+The patterns must be worked on and accessed through our bodies and through our more primitive brain structures that access reactions (fight, flight, freeze) and not on thoughts.

-Cognomovement is a new technique that is based on the science of NLP*, EFT*, EMDR and Traditional Chinese Medicine which assists the body in processing unresolved memories.
-Through simple body exercises, it is a way for your body to release unwanted and stored emotions, habits, thoughts and patterns.
+Cognomovement is a new technique that is based on the science of NLP*, EFT*, EMDR and Traditional Chinese Medicine which assists the body in accessing and processing unresolved memories.
+Through simple exercises, it is a way for your body to release unwanted and stored emotions, habits, thoughts and patterns that create stress.

 The Scientific Basis of Cognomovement: